redmondmj/UbuntuiSCSITarget/README.md

 ## Installation
+NOTE: OS Installation is not covered.
+Default installation will suffice.
+If offered, choose to install packages for OpenSSH.

 1. Get current: `sudo apt update`
 2. (optional) `sudo apt upgrade`
 3. Get connected: `sudo apt install openssh-server`
     * Now Connect via SSH!!!!
+    * From Windows HOST use Putty or Powershell
+    ``` ssh itstudent@172.16.144.100 ```
 4. List available disks: `sudo lshw -class disk`
     * make note of your storage devices for your luns
 5. Install the server: `sudo apt install tgt`